coderefinery/template-workshop-webpage/content/_index.md

 - You change scripts written by your colleagues.
 - You write code that is used in research by you or others.

 If yes, then this course is for you.
 This is not designed for "professional code developers" or computer scientists.

-If you develop research code and you know all the tools already, join us as a helper!
-It's fun, and you always learn something new about a subject by teaching it.
+##### What we will not teach

+This is not a course about a specific programming language or the Linux/Unix terminal shell.
+We assume that you are familiar with the programming language that you use in your work and research.
+We try to keep the course as language-independent as possible, however we will show some basic code examples in Python.

 ### How to join